 Is There A Burst Water Pipe Under My Driveway?

-Finding excess moisture on the surface of your driveway can be related to drainage complications.
-Particularly a burst pipe.
-Alternatively, hearing a ticking noise at the location of the meter area and a massive jump in your utility bill could indicate a leak under the ground.
+Finding water pooling or excess moisture on the surface of your driveway can be related to drainage complications—particularly a burst pipe.
+Alternatively, hearing a ticking noise at the location of the water meter area and a massive jump in your utility bill could indicate a leak under the ground.

 How Do You Find A Leak Under A Driveway?

 Some companies provide specialist leak detection services.
-Because a leaking pipe may be difficult to locate due to its location, you need equipment to penetrate the driveway and get to the problematic line.
+Because a leaking pipe may be complex to locate due to its location, you need equipment to penetrate the driveway and get to the problematic line.

-Leak locating equipment uses sensors to detect the abnormal water flow through the pipework.
-There are two main methods of leak detection and they are Acoustic and Thermal.
-One uses sound waves, and the other uses thermal imaging via camera.
+Leak-locating equipment uses sensors to detect abnormal water flow through the pipework.
+There are two main methods of leak detection they are Acoustic and Thermal.
+One uses sound waves, and the other uses thermal imaging via a camera.

 Repairing A Leak Underground

 Pipe repair is a job that can seem daunting to the average homeowner.
-The first step is to determine what section of pipe has failed.
+The first step is to determine what section of the pipe has failed.
+Patio repairs are less complicated with a paver patio.
+Other areas, usually in a crawl space or basement, will be more problematic.
 The specialised leak locating equipment and a professional company will find the broken pipework.

-The next step is to create a work plan to fix any pipework needed.
-There is new technology available these days where you don’t need to remove or replace the entire pipeline.
-This is called Pipe Relining.
+The next step is creating a work plan to fix any necessary pipework.
+New technology is available these days where.
+You don’t need to remove or replace the entire pipeline.
+This is called pipe relining.

-Pipe relining or no dig pipe repair is a non-intrusive form of pipe reconstruction that doesn’t use extensive excavation to remove the entire pipeline.
+Pipe relining or no-dig pipe repair is a non-intrusive pipe reconstruction that doesn’t use extensive excavation to remove the entire pipeline.
 The defective pipe section is repaired from the inside and put back in place.
 Making the pipeline more durable.

 The process is completed half the time than traditional repairs and is a fraction of the cost.
-There is no need for expensive landscaping afterwards.
+There is no need for tens of thousands of dollars for landscaping and landscape contractors afterwards.

 How Do You Fix Sunken Pavers?